Syed Hamid: Early life and education

 Syed Hamid was born in a Muslim family of Syed Mehdi Hasan and Sitarah Shahjahan Begum in Faizabad on 28 March 1920.
 The family was originally from Moradabad.
 Syed Mahdi Hasan was interested in history, literature and Islamic education.
 In 1931, Syed Hamid completed 6th grade from Moradabad Inter College and moved to Rampur where his father joined a new job in Estate of Rampur.
 Just after one year they moved back to Moradabad and completed his Intermediate (12th grade) from Moradabad Inter College in 1937.
 He completed his BA and MA from Aligarh Muslim University in English and enrolled for another MA in Persian.

 Career

-Before he could complete his second MA, Hamid was selected for Uttar Pradesh' Provincial Civil Services in 1943.
+Before he could complete his second MA, Hamid was selected for Uttar Pradesh's Provincial Civil Services in 1943.
 He could finally complete his MA in Persian in 1947, the year India got Independence.
 He served in the PCS till he joined the Indian Administrative Services (IAS) in 1949.

 Hamid served at various posts in the bureaucratic hierarchy both in Uttar Pradesh and in Delhi.
 From 1976 to 1980, he was the founder and chairman of the Staff Selection Committee.
 He retired in 1980 and was appointed the Vice Chancellor of his alma mater (AMU) in June 1980 where he served his full five years term.

 He established Hamdard Public School, New Delhi in 1993.

 In 1999, Hamid served as the Chancellor of the Delhi's Hamdard University.
 He also served as a member of several committees, including the management committee of the Darul Musannefin Shibli Academy, Azamgarh.